 Although not technically in Mexico City, Teotihuacan is a popular day trip that you should make time for.
 These pyramid ruins will make you feel like you stepped into Egypt!

-Learn more about wheelchair accessibility at Teotihuacan in our post Teotihuacan by Wheelchair: The Accessible Guide.
+Learn more about exploring Teotihuacan in our post on accessibility in Teotihuacan.

 Mexico City may not be a wheelchair user’s paradise, but there are a lot of accessible things you can do.
 In fact, Mexico City is so big that we won’t even try to claim that this list covers all of the accessible things to do there.